rishionfleet/school_system/README.md

 Task Description:

 Develop a website using RoR and any client side framework of your choice to develop the test website.
-Commit your code to your GIT repository and give us access at vdua@vikisha.in

 Please consider the following requirements: